JackHoltNU/datavis/README.md

 - Make it clearer that the key colours can only be selected from the key input section
 - Add the ability to resize the chart dimensions, add border, add drop shadow
 - Add save to csv, read from csv functionality
-- Improve visual design of the application, including collapsing parts of the sidebar and the sidebar itself
 - Add several default colour palettes to choose from (including support for black and white / pattern based versions)
 - Add the ability to move the key to the sides or bottom, as well as the top